nhsuk/manage-vaccinations-in-schools/app/views/content/privacy_policy_summary.md

 ## Who we are

-The Manage school-aged vaccinations service (Mavis) is run by NHS England for the purpose of managing vaccinations in schools.
+The Manage vaccinations in schools service (Mavis) is run by NHS England for the purpose of managing vaccinations in schools.

 ## What personal information we collect